gocomu/comu/README.md

 # Prerequisites

-## Go
+### Go

 If you don't have `go` installed already, here is the [official documenation](https://golang.org/doc/install).

-## PortAudio
+### PortAudio

-At the moment the moment the only way to make real time sound is using port-audio.
+At the moment the moment the only way to make real time sound is PortAudio.

 The download link is [here](http://www.portaudio.com/download.html) and instructions for each platform [here](http://portaudio.com/docs/v19-doxydocs/tutorial_start.html).

 # Installation

-to clone the library locally along the examples
+to clone the library locally along the examples from a terminal window run:

 ```
 go get github.com/gocomu/comu